BYU-PRISM/hale-trajectory/README.md

 The default aircraft used in the optimization is a large flying wing.
 To use another aircraft, create a new class in the Aircraft folder that inherits the aircraft_template class.
 Then override the necessary parameters and methods.
 See the aquila_e216.py file for an example.

+## Custom Date/Location

+To create a mission with a custom date or location, edit the SolarLocations class in solar.py

 ## Built With

 * [GEKKO](https://gekko.readthedocs.io/en/latest/index.html) - The dynamic optimization package used to calculate the optimized trajectories.